blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 <p float="left">
   <img src="images/boxplots/boxplot_InclusionDistanceAvg_clusters.png"/>
 </p>
+The first two clusters in the box-plot seem to have visibly higher values of `InclusionDistanceAvg`, compared to the other clusters.
+This suggests these two clusters represent time epochs where there is inefficiency time-wise.

 A similar analysis is the comparison of the best fit empirical distributions across clusters as given below.